team-fullset/trace2pprof/README.md

 ### Step 0: Compile program

-Compile your program while passing the `-g` flag to `CC`, in order to emit debug information.
+Compile your program while passing the `-g` flag to `CC` (and/or `AS`), in order to emit debug information.
 Then create the ROM as usual.

 ### Step 1: Generate MAME trace